gyorilab/mira/docs/index.md

 ```

 We would set `cartesian_control` to false for a SIR epidemiology model based on
-age, since the infected population in one city will not
+city, since the infected population in one city will not
 affect the infection of the susceptible population in another city.

 ```python